saoirse-defi/milestone2-vanilla/README.md

 ## Bugs Discovered:

-##### Overlap detection for swarm behaviour
+##### Overlap detection for swarm behavior

-At the start of the project when designing sprite behaviour, I wanted to implement overlap detection.
-Each enemy sprite in the swarm would calculate the distance it's nearest enemy.
+At the start of the project when designing sprite behavior, I wanted to implement overlap detection.
+Each enemy sprite in the swarm would calculate the distance to the enemy closest to them.
 This distance would be used to move the 2 enemy sprites apart preventing any sprite overlap from happening.
 This feature was removed from the final implementation as it put too much strain on the call stack per animation frame.
-Enemy sprite movement looked jittery and framerate would drop significantly as the amount of enemies on the screen increased.
+Enemy sprite movement looked jittery and frame rate would drop significantly as the amount of enemies on the screen increased.

-##### Hitbox not following Gate rotation
+##### Hit box not following gate rotation

 When implementing rotational movement for gate sprites, I noticed that the position of certain hit markers were mistranslated.
 Using some simple trigonometry, I was able to calculate the positioning needed.

 ##### Gate detection not consistent

-In initial development only 1 hitmarker was used to clear the gate, its location was at the dead center of the sprite.
+In initial development only 1 hit marker was used to clear the gate, its location was at the dead center of the sprite.
 This caused some inconsistencies during gameplay as the user would sometimes not pass through the gate precisely enough and the gate sprite would remain on screen.
-A second hitmarker was added to make it easier for the user to clear the gates.
-This was a crutial implementation as it significantly helped the gameplay feeling and made gates more consistent
+A second hit marker was added to make it easier for the user to clear the gates.
+This was a crucial implementation as it significantly helped the gameplay feeling and made gates more consistent.

-##### Framerate slowing down
+##### Frame rate slowing down

-Animation in Javascript uses a function called requestAnimationFrame in combination with a process called recursion to generate each frame seen on screen.
+Animation in JavaScript uses a function called requestAnimationFrame in combination with a process called recursion to generate each frame seen on screen.
-Due to this, too much complex logic required within each frame will cause the framerate to drop.
-The Javascript call stack can only handle so many calls per frame.
+Due to this, too much complex logic required within each frame will cause the frame rate to drop.
+The JavaScript call stack can only handle so many calls per frame.
-When designing the main gameloop, it is essential to reduce nesting as much as is practical.
+When designing the main game loop, it is essential to reduce nesting as much as is practical.
 In the early development stages, this application suffered significantly from this issue.
-The code was then streamlined to remove any unncessary nesting and a significant increase in framerate was observed.
+The code was then streamlined to remove any unnecessary nesting and a significant increase in frame rate was observed.

 ##### Not all gates are being drawn, leading to random deaths